 But its effects, as it is with all hormones, depend upon your activities and dieting.

 This doesn’t mean you don’t need insulin.
 It must exist in the body and perform its functions.
 But if you often consume carbs, you invite it to be frequently secreted.
 High insulin means stop to burning excess fat.
+It also means many unwanted health conditions, now or in the future.
 And frequent high blood sugar means frequent suppression of HGH.
-This deprives you of the possible progress with your weight training.
+This deprives you of the possible progress with your weight training too.

 All carbs are not same in triggering insulin.
 Fast carbs as sugar, bread, etc., trigger fast secretion of this hormone.
 Slow carbs cause slower secretion – beans, lentils, peas, sweet potatoes. (“Fast” and “slow” pertains to the speed with which carbs are broken down in body.
 Greater speed = greater response or this hormone.)